oxcable/oxcable/README.md

 Installing
 ----------

-Currently.
-OxilaryCable requires PortAudio be installed on your machine.
-On Mac, this is available on Homebrew.
+Currently oxcable requires PortAudio and PortMIDI be installed on your machine.
+On Mac, these are available on Homebrew.
 To install, run:

     brew install portaudio
+    brew install portmidi

 Scripts
 -------